Building Partnerships Between Prosecutors and Mental Health Clinicians

 Hosted by The Council of State Governments (CSG) Justice Center and the Association of Prosecuting Attorneys

 This virtual discussion is intended for jurisdictions and counties interested in creating partnerships between mental health professionals and prosecutor offices.
 This may include administrators from behavioral health and criminal justice systems as well as practitioners engaged in this work.
-This virtual discussion will include a presentation and panelist discussion highlighting new and innovative ways to approach incorporating clinicians into the legal process to achieve better outcomes.
+This virtual discussion includes a presentation and panelist discussion highlighting new and innovative ways to approach incorporating clinicians into the legal process to achieve better outcomes.

 - Ethan Kelly, Senior Policy Analyst, Behavioral Health, CSG Justice Center